MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/present-in-teams.md

 ---
 # Present-in-Teams

-Present-in-Teams allows you to share any documents or third party app as a web view in the meeting stage.
-All the participants and presenter can interact and edit together.
-The Present-in-Teams button allows you to install the meeting extension app for the apps to control the meeting stage and to have access to the meeting stage.
+Present-in-Teams allows you to share any documents or third party app as a web view in the meeting stage and all the participants can interact and edit together.
+When you select Present-in-Teams button, it launches the deep link to the meeting stage.
+This allows you to install the meeting extension app for the apps to control the meeting stage and to have access to the meeting stage.

 ## Enable Present-in-Teams on 3P app

+(content to be added)

-Use deep links to link your app with Teams.
-To enable Present-in-Teams in your app, use the following deep link format:
+When you select Present-in-Teams button, it launches the deep link to the meeting stage.
+The following are the deep link format:

 `msteams:/l/meeting-share?deeplinkId=GUID&fqdn=string&appContext={json}`